AndreBaltazar8/ablac/docs/performance.md

 The second optimization pass kept those semantics and changed general compiler and managed-runtime machinery.
-Hosted O2 executables now receive whole-program LTO across generated LLVM, the value runtime, and the host runtime.
+Hosted O2 executables now receive whole-program LTO across generated LLVM and the Abla runtime.
 Their ordinary combined relocatable `.o` remains separately compiled for Icy and cross-libc packaging.
 The native cache stores the generated LLVM module as well as the ordinary object, so cache-hit release builds retain LTO; the measured